Basic Gardening Tools Every Newbie Should Have

 Wheelbarrow

-The priciest gardening tool for a beginner is the wheelbarrow, but it’s a helpful tool.
+The wheelbarrow is the priciest gardening tool for a beginner, but it’s a helpful tool.
 You can place all the above tools inside it to cover a great distance in the garden.
 You can use your wheelbarrow to haul compost, soil, or mulch bags.

 Final Thoughts

-Whether it is summer or winter, the gardening tools above will make working in your garden simpler.
+Whether summer or winter, the gardening tools above will simplify working in your garden.
 All the tools mentioned are beginner-friendly and will prepare you to work like a pro to invest in more tools later.

 Whether you want to buy, sell or simply reach out to other plant enthusiasts, Plantly is the right place to be!